 Living and studing abroad requires a lot of preparatory tasks.
 Allow time for all of these, and keep deadlines in mind.
 It's your responsibility to complete all the necessary steps for both EPFL and UW.

-After you are selected for an exchange, you must email Raven to confirm your exchange by February 25.
+After you are selected for an exchange, you must email Jenifer to confirm your exchange by the confirmation deadline.
 If you are unable to go, please let us know as soon as you have made your decision.
 We will want to offer your spot to another student, and give that person enough time to consider their decision.

-CSE will send your exchange info to UW International Programs & Exchanges, and IPE will send you instructions on their exchange requirements.
+CSE will send your exchange info to UW Study Abroad, and they will send you instructions on their exchange requirements.

 CSE will also nominate you to EPFL, and introduce you via email to our coordinators at EPFL.
 You must then apply formally to EPFL.